 It’s 45.
 Also, average age for receiving VC is 42. https://t.co/zwF1tycbWd pic.twitter.com/2AbcFz0raC

 These debates of old vs young often miss where youth can be an asset and a curse.
 Enterprise products often benefit deeply from seasoned hands and networked people who can make critical sales.
-By comparison, a very specific subset of consumer products can benefit from founders who can empathize with their (sometimes young) users.9 (This is one business reason, among many others, why having less female tech entrepreneurs is such an issue for our society)
+By comparison, a very specific subset of consumer products can benefit from founders who can empathize with their (sometimes young) users.9 (This is one business reason why it's such an issue that the tech industry has such a dearth of female founders and engineers)

 Both views on youth have tradeoffs.
 A substantial number of industries devalue the early years of their worker’s lives when over-weighting the importance of experience (especially when measured in years of experience rather than richness of experience).
 In fact, this may just be a simple rationing criteria to dole out favored positions to people who have done the requisite time.